 And that’s why I give my doll clothes patterns away for free.
 By offering my patterns for free, people keep coming back to this website–and sending their friends and family to visit this website–which in turn, generates more funding for the charity work I do and the free patterns I make.

 My vision for the future of ChellyWood.com:

 More than anything, through this website, I want to make a positive difference in the world.

 Sharing my passion and talent for sewing is one great way to do that.
-Writing books that inspire people to sew and design their own patterns is another.
+Writing books and teaching classes that inspire people to sew and design their own patterns is another.
 Helping to fund charitable programs is yet another.